braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 ### Step 5: Train the recommendation

 When you're ready, select **Create Recommendation**.
-This process will take a few minutes to complete.
+This process can take anywhere from 10 minutes to 36 hours to complete.
 You will receive an email update when the recommendation is successfully trained or an explanation of why the creation may have failed.

 You can find the recommendation on the **Predictions** page, where you can then edit or archive it as needed.
 Recommendations will automatically retrain once every month.